CrisMll/PracticeExercises/README.md

 ## Development Tools:

-I usually use Visual Studio Code to do my projects.
+I usually use Visual Studio Code, Wamp64 and MySQL to do my projects.

 ## Note: